 401 Courthouse Square

-Alexandria, Virginia 22314
+Alexandria, VA 22314

+If you face charges in federal court, there could be a few reasons why federal prosecutors decided to pick up your case.
 You could be facing federal charges because you committed a crime on federal property, which can easily happen in Fairfax County because of the numerous federal agencies and buildings in the area.
 Also, crimes committed in national parks or on military property may result in different charges than you would normally face in Fairfax County.

 This letter will have some information about the charge or charges.
 The letter will likely advise you to have an attorney.
 Make sure to consult with a federal attorney prior to contacting any prosecutor in these situations.
 If you make any statements to law enforcement, those statements may negatively impact your case down the road.